 An invitation letter (LOI) can only be issued by us when you are undertaking our tour services.
 It is our preference that if you are wanting an LOI from us and are NOT on one of our longer set tours that you book into a minimum of multiple Lahore short tours, or multi day Punjab or Gilgit area tours or custom trips AND a stay at one of our homestays if possible (Lahore homestay is currenly closed due to COVID).
-Contact us to discuss your particular situation and we will suggest options that best suit your travel style.
+Contact us to discuss your particular situation and we will suggest options that best suit your travel plans.

 Visas, Letters of Invitation, Permits and NOC...